KrisPiters/ros_workshop/exercises/part2.md

 Just like the robot before, the Turtlebot is also able to navigate autonomously.
 Try sending it a navigation goal by using the *2D Nav Goal* button.
 As you might have noticed the Turtlebot is not moving.
 Combine the Computation Graph, your newly acquired knowledge of the *cmd_vel_mux* parameters, and *rostopic echo* to make the Turtlebot move autonomously (Hint: priorities).

-You might have noticed the Turtlebot itself has been visualised nicely in Rviz.
+The Turtlebot itself has been visualised nicely in Rviz.
 In part 3 of the workshop we'll learn how to do this.

 ## EXTRA: Rijden van een gesimuleerde Turtlebot in Gazebo